 Cleveland is a city known for its architecture and art, and this race offers a unique chance to explore these areas.

-8. Loveland Half Marathon
+8. Shamrock Marathon And Half Marathon

-9. Seaside Half Marathon
+9. Seaside Full And Half Marathon

 This race takes place during the summer months and has a very low probability of precipitation.
 Temperatures tend to be warm during this time of year.

-If you are still feeling a little nervous, here are a few last tips for you.
-Search into the race information and its time limits.
+If you are still feeling a little nervous, here are a few last tips for you:

-- There are usually course maps so you can get a general idea of the terrain to see if it’s flat enough for you!
+- There are usually course maps with elevation profiles so you can get a general idea of the terrain to see if it’s flat enough for you!

 If a marathon or half marathon seems too much, you can start with a fun run event, where people walk or run a certain distance without time limits for pleasure.